 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-PARP inhibitors (PARPis) are experimental medications that were found in early studies to be specifically effective against BRCA-related cancers.
-These drugs block an enzyme used by cells to mend breaks in DNA.
-Cancer cells in people with BRCA mutations have problems repairing DNA already, and the PARPis make that worse.
-Theoretically, these drugs should spare healthy cells that have at least one working copy of the BRCA gene, with limited side effects or toxicity.
-Because they are not yet FDA-approved, PARPis are not available outside clinical trials, but several such trials are currently recruiting participants.
+PARP inhibitors are a relatively new type of cancer treatment initially designed specifically for people with inherited mutations.
+These drugs block an enzyme—known as PARP—used by cells to repair damage to their DNA.
+Researchers believe that PARP inhibitors may be particularly effective against cancers in people with certain inherited mutations, including BRCA and other mutations such as PALB2 and ATM.
+Tumor cells with these mutations have problems repairing DNA already, and the PARP inhibitors make that worse.
+Theoretically, these drugs should spare healthy cells that have at least one working copy of the gene, with limited side effects or toxicity.